Bulldog Shedding

 Best Brushes & Tools

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Bulldogs have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to brachycephalic syndrome and hip dysplasia.
+Three variables drive daily care for Bulldogs: their medium size, their moderate shedding level, and their breed-associated risk of brachycephalic syndrome and hip dysplasia.

 Reducing Shed Hair